Where Is Byron Bay?

 The Wreck:

-At the very top of the main street, the rocks surrounding The Wreck create the perfect spot to sit and watch the sunset.
+A cool viewing spot at the very top of the main street.
+The rocks surrounding The Wreck create the perfect spot to sit and watch the sunset.

 Waves roll in to the left at various heights depending on the conditions of the day, across the old wreckage.
 A short paddle out this spot is ideal for beginners to intermediate surfers.